-Similar to other Moroccan banks, CdM's high credit concentrations pose risks to its asset quality.
-Nonetheless, the bank has noticeably and consistently reduced this concentration over recent years, with the top 20 credits representing 28% of total credits (around 260% of the bank's Tier 1 capital) as of December 2018 compared to 35% as of December 2010.
+Similar to those of other Moroccan banks, CdM's high credit concentrations pose risks to its asset quality.
+Nonetheless, the bank has noticeably and consistently reduced this concentration over recent years, with the top 20 credits representing 28% of total credits (around 260% of the bank's Tier 1 capital) as of December 2018, compared with 35% as of December 2010.

-During 2015-19, CdM's problem loans/gross loans declined materially to 8.4% as of December 2019 (8.7% as of December 2018) from a high 12.1% as of December 2015.
-CdM's problem loan ratio was slightly higher than the 8.1% local average for Morrocan banks, but we believe that CdM's conservative classification approach (in line with Credit Agricole's criteria) partly distorts the comparison.
+As of June 2020, problem loans increased to 9.1% of gross loans, reflecting the economic effects of the pandemic, as well as subdued economic growth in Morocco.
+This follows a noticeable decline in 2015-19, with CdM's problem loans/gross loans declining to 8.4% as of December 2019 from a high 12.1% as of December 2015.
+CdM's problem loan ratio remains higher than the 8.1% local average for Moroccan banks; however, CdM's conservative classification approach (in line with Credit Agricole's criteria) partly distorts the comparison.
 In addition, part of the large legacy corporate problem loan exposures at CdM benefits from a guarantee from Credit Agricole.

-The balance of loans and advances that are not impaired but exhibit a significant increase in credit risk - classified in the Stage 2 bucket under IFRS9 - were manageable at 6% of gross loans as of December 2019 and lower than other Morrocan banks (around 9%).
+The balance of loans and advances that are not impaired but exhibit a significant increase in credit risk - classified in the Stage 2 bucket under IFRS9 - was relatively high at 11% of gross loans as of June 2020 (from 6% as of December 2019) and higher than that of other Moroccan banks (around 9%).

-The bank's loan-loss reserves/problem loans was 91% at end-2019 (93% local average) and 96% at end-2018, compared with 74% at end-2015.
-The improvement reflected the bank's adoption of IFRS9 accounting standards in 2018, following portfolio clean up and active provisioning in the large corporate segment over 2015-17.
+The bank's loan-loss reserves/problem loans was 87% as of June 2020 (93% local average) and 91% as of year-end 2019, compared with 74% as of year-end 2015.
+The improvement between 2015 and 2019 reflected the bank's adoption of IFRS9 accounting standards in 2018, following a portfolio clean-up and active provisioning in the large corporate segment in 2015-17.